 Ask yourself: Are you located near office buildings?
 A stadium?
 Do your customers tend to be older or younger?
-Families?
-What motivates your customers: having an experience, trying new foods, or saving money, or something else?
-Figure out the answers to these questions and you'll have a much easier time coming up with restaurant promotion ideas that spur repeat visits.
+Do you attract families?
+What motivates your customers: having a unique experience, trying new foods, or saving money?
+Answer these questions first, and you'll have a much easier time coming up with restaurant promotion ideas that inspire repeat visits.

 Look at Your Business Challenges

-While some operational challenges can be identified by chatting with your team members, underlying issues are best discovered by diving into the data and analytics from your restaurant point of sale system.
+Restaurant promotions can help restaurants overcome challenges that are unique to their business, and underlying issues are best discovered by diving into the data and analytics from your restaurant point of sale system.

 Revenue vs. Press?

-Try connecting with a local reporter and coordinating a few press opportunities over the course of the quarter to give your business a boost periodically throughout the year.
+Try connecting with a local reporter and coordinating a few press opportunities over the course of the quarter, to give your business a periodic boost throughout the year.

 Know Your Margins

-The best way to tailor promotions to your business is to write down your top 5-10 business challenges, and then write down the top 5-10 things that motivate your customers.
+Tailor promotions to your business by writing down your top 5-10 business challenges, and the top 5-10 things that motivate your customers.
 Then, connect the dots.

-Here are 10 restaurant promotion ideas you should add to your 2020 restaurant marketing plan.
+Here are 15 restaurant promotion ideas you should add to your yearly restaurant marketing plan.

 1. Leverage a Big Local Event

 Plan a promotion around a big event nearby, like a local sporting event, concert, or festival.
-This helps drive business and generates awareness of your restaurant to a much larger audience made up of all the people attending the larger event.
+This helps drive business and generate awareness of your restaurant to a large audience.
 You’ll essentially be riding off the coattails of that event’s marketing.

-Examples: offer 5% off to people who have a ticket to a local hockey game, or $5 off any purchase before a concert that is down the street.
+Examples: Offer 5% off to people who have a ticket to a local hockey game, or $5 off any purchase before a concert that’s down the street.

 2. Charities & Celebrities

-Bringing in a celebrity (local or big-time, depending on your budget) can be expensive, but we’ve seen success in enticing them in by donating a certain portion of the day’s proceeds to a charity of their choosing.
-Getting a big name in the door not only gets people into the restaurant, but combining this effort with charity allows you to show your community that you care about a good cause.
+Bringing in a celebrity, even a local one, can be expensive.
+But you can potentially entice them by donating a portion of the day’s proceeds to a charity of their choosing.
+Joining forces with a big name will not only draw people to your restaurant, but show the community that you care about a good cause.

-Examples: have a celebrity bartend from 4-8pm and give all proceeds from pizzas sold in that time frame to your local fire station or food bank.
+Examples: Have a celebrity bartend from 4-8pm, and give all proceeds from pizzas sold during that time to your local food bank.

-Examples: Halloween costume contests where top costumes get giveaways or gifts, a different offering for each of the twelve days of Christmas, or a Mother’s Day trivia event.
+Examples: Halloween costume contests featuring giveaways or gifts, a different offering for each of the twelve days of Christmas, a Mother’s Day trivia event.

 4. Loyalty Offerings

-Offer your guests an incentive to keep coming back.
 The key is picking a high enough threshold for a free meal or a discount to make it worthwhile for you.
-Also, it’s extremely helpful to get your guests to opt in easily with the use of restaurant loyalty technology.
+It helps to get your guests to opt in easily with the use of restaurant loyalty technology.

-Examples: For a coffee shop, offer guests to buy nine coffees and get one free, or for a pub or bar you can tell customers to try every beer on your list and get 10% off beers for the year.
+Examples: Buy nine coffees and get one free, purchase every beer on the list and get 10% off beers for the year.

 5. Bundling and Fixed Price Offerings